paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Components.Establish&lt;T>(path...)

 Find a component if it exists or creates it if it doesn't.
-Because of the `Create`, the path must be full, not sparse.
+Because of `Create`, the path must be full, not sparse.

 ### ConditionalHideAttribute

-This tool comes straight from [http://www.brechtos.com](Brecht Lecluyse) in a [http://www.brechtos.com/hiding-or-disabling-inspector-properties-using-propertydrawers-within-unity-5/](a blog from November 2015).
+This tool comes straight from [Brecht Lecluyse](http://www.brechtos.com) in a [a blog from November 2015](http://www.brechtos.com/hiding-or-disabling-inspector-properties-using-propertydrawers-within-unity-5/).

-Any complex `MonoBehaviour` can have quite a few items to display in the inspector.
-Often some items are only valid if another inspector-visible attribute is in a specific state.
+Any complex `MonoBehaviour` can create a complex and confusing inspector.
+It is possible to simplify the inspector without custom code by looking for optional input.
 1. Booleans are true to display conditional fields
 2. A string is not empty
 3. A reference object contains a value (game object, prefab, and more)